kubinio123/k-tail/README.md

 library.
 I encourage you to read the posts first.

 * Part one, covers basic of _ZIO_ effects, streams and layers - [link](https://softwaremill.com/getting-started-with-zio-part-1/)
-* Part two, covers basics of concurrency and web sockets handling - TODO link
+* Part two, covers basics of concurrency and web sockets handling - [link](https://softwaremill.com/getting-started-with-zio-part-2/)

 ### Overview